jumphone/ARES/README.md

 # ARES
-ARES: Annotation-free toolkit for identifying Rna Editing Site
+ARES: an Annotation-free toolkit for identifying Rna Editing Site